allen-garvey/capricornus-turn-based-strategy/README.md

-# Capricornus Turn-based Strategy Game
+# Capricornus Squadron

 HTML5 browser-based turn-based strategy game (in the style of Advance Wars), written in JavaScript.
+Play the game at [https://allen-garvey.github.io/capricornus-squadron/](https://allen-garvey.github.io/capricornus-squadron/)

 ## Dependencies for playing